neondatabase/website/content/docs/guides/cloudflare-hyperdrive.md

 npx wrangler deploy
 ```

-This command uploads the updated Worker script to the Cloudflare Workers platform, and makes it available at a public URL.
+This command uploads the updated Worker script to the Cloudflare Workers platform and makes it available at a public URL.
 You can visit the URL in your browser to test that the application works.

 ## Removing the example application and Neon project